ATPI Data Protection Policy

 7.1 Personal Data shall be collected only from the Data Subject unless the nature of the business purpose necessitates collection of the Data from other persons or bodies.

-7.2 If Personal Data are collected from someone other than the Data Subject, the business unit collecting the Data must have confirmation, in writing, from the supplier of the Data that the Data Subject has provided Consent to the transfer to the Company.
+7.2 If Personal Data is collected from someone other than the Data Subject, the business unit collecting the Data must have confirmation, in writing, from the supplier of the Data that there is a lawful basis for the Processing and the transfer of the Personal Data to the Company.

 8. Data Subject Rights

-8.1 Data Subjects shall be entitled to obtain the information about their own Personal Data upon a request made in writing to the HGC who will establish a system for logging each request under this Section as it is received and noting the response date
+8.1 Data Subjects shall be entitled to obtain the information about their own Personal Data held by the Company by making a written request in the format here, whereby the request will be recorded.

-8.2 The Company shall provide its response to a request above within 40 days from the date of the written request, or within a shorter timescale if required by any country legislation..
+8.2 The Company shall provide its response to a request above within 40 days from the date of the written request, or within a shorter timescale if required by applicable Data Protection Laws.

-8.3 Data Subjects shall have the right to require the Company to correct or supplement erroneous, misleading, outdated, or incomplete Personal Data.
+8.3 Data Subjects shall have the right to require the Company to correct or supplement erroneous, misleading, outdated, or incomplete Personal Data held about them.

 9.1 Sensitive Personal Data should not be processed unless: